Department Head: Dr. H. Dean Buttram, III

 Criminal Justice

 The Department of Criminal Justice and Forensic Investigation merges liberal arts and professional studies into a well-balanced curriculum.
 A Bachelor of Science with a major in Criminal Justice is a solid foundation for law school or graduate study, in addition to being a superb preparation for employment in the rapidly growing field of criminal justice.
-The core courses provide a basic understanding of the nature of crime and society’s reaction to crime, as well as an in-depth investigation of the various components within the criminal justice system.
-Studies in the advanced CJ electives (300+ level courses) provide students the opportunity to acquire knowledge and skills which enhance future employment and serve as a basis for advanced studies.
+The core courses provide a basic understanding of the nature of crime and society’s reaction to crime, as well as an in-depth investigation of the various components of the criminal justice system.
+Studies in the advanced CJ electives (300+ level courses) provide students the opportunity to acquire knowledge and skills that enhance future employment and serve as a basis for advanced studies.

-The Bachelor of Science with a major in Criminal Justice is a 120 hour program and requires the following, which meets the general academic regulations:
+The Bachelor of Science with a major in Criminal Justice is a 120-hour program and requires the following, which meets the general academic regulations:

-• 41 hours of general studies courses
+- 41 hours of general studies courses

-• 9 hours of support courses
+- 9 hours of support courses

-• 27 hours of criminal justice core courses
+- 27 hours of criminal justice core courses

-• 18 hours in criminal justice advanced electives (300+)
+- 18 hours in criminal justice advanced electives (300+)

-• 25 hours of minor and general elective courses
+- 25 hours of minor and general elective courses

 NOTE: Criminal Justice majors must obtain a minor outside the department.
-Spanish is the preferred minor or co-minor.

 Forensic Investigation

-• 41 hours of general studies courses
+- 41 hours of general studies courses

-• 6 hours of support courses
+- 6 hours of support courses

-• 21 hours of Forensic Investigation Lower Division Core courses
+- 24 hours of Forensic Investigation Lower Division Core courses

-• 24 hours in the Criminal Investigations track
+- 24 hours in the Criminal Investigations track

-• 18 hours of Advance Forensic Investigation minor or Digital Forensic Investigation minor
+- 18 hours of Advance Forensic Investigation minor or Digital Forensic Investigation minor

-• 10 hours of general electives
+- 7 hours of general electives

-• 41 hours of general studies courses
+- 41 hours of general studies courses

-• 6 hours of support courses
+- 6 hours of support courses

-• 21 hours of Forensic Investigation Lower Division Core courses
+- 24 hours of Forensic Investigation Lower Division Core courses

-• 18 hours in the Forensic Laboratory/Technician track
+- 15 hours in the Forensic Laboratory/Technician track

 Criminal Justice